jnortiz/Gaussian-Sampling/README.md

 </p>

 <p>
 So far, we are considering only the HIBE class, which has four main algorithms: SetUp, KeyDerive, Encrypt, and Decrypt.
-The SetUp algorithm is already able to generate the system master keys, e.g. two basis for an orthogonal lattice and it uses the IdealTrapGen algorithm (Stehlé et al., 2009).
+The SetUp algorithm is already able to generate the system master keys, e.g. two basis for an orthogonal lattice, and it uses the IdealTrapGen algorithm (Stehlé et al., 2009).
 </p>

 <p>